-Firm - Yes Financial Professionals - Yes.
+Yes, some of our Professionals have legal or disciplinary histories.
 Visit Investor.gov/CRS for a free and simple search tool to research us and our financial professionals.

-o As a financial professional, do you have any disciplinary history?
+As a financial professional, do you have any disciplinary history?
 For what type of conduct?